gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

     gl.bindVertexArray(vaoForGeometry);

-In WebGL1 the init loop object would have appeared at render time.
+In WebGL1 the init loop above would have appeared at render time.
 This is a HUGE speed up!

 There are a few caveats though: